dakusui/jcunit/README.md

 Idea of the algorithm is simple.
 In conventional IPO-G algorithm, which is shown below, new values are assigned at some points annotated with (*1) - (*4).
-The IPO-G+ algorithm only searches only for assignments which can become valid at these points.
+The IPO-G+ algorithm only searches for assignments which can become valid at these points.

 ```